Donate Now!

 Dr. Petros Zezos

-Actively recruiting one student for the 2023-2024 year.
+Actively recruiting one student.

 Project: Artificial intelligence in Inflammatory bowel disease: Automatic, computer-aided determination of endoscopic inflammation in patients with inflammatory bowel disease (IBD): A prospective study.